 Outside of a handful of basic examples, one misconfiguration won’t lead to a breach.
 A good breach usually takes a combination of initial credentials access, overly permissive IAM Roles, and then enumeration of the environment for misconfigurations to lead to a substantial incident.
 It’s this “failure of imagination” that we in security understand and need to impart to our user communities.

 It’s also important to articulate that risk doesn’t just come from “hackers”, nation-states, or advanced threat actions.
-Depending on your organization, risk can come more from auditors than from the Kremlin.
+Depending on your organization, more organizational risk can come from auditors than from the Kremlin.
 Insider threats are a thing, and they are the hardest to contemplate as we naturally trust our co-workers.

 One thing I recommend is making sure you have a documented baseline for your cloud security.
 CSPM, IaC Scanning, and Auto-remediation tools ship with their own opinion of what should be fixed or prevented, which may not align with your organization’s risk level.